-Mapping a compute-intensive loop kernel of an application to CGRAs using modulo scheduling was first discussed in [32].
+Mapping a compute-intensive loop kernel of an application to CGRAs using modulo scheduling was first discussed in [Mei et al. 2003b].
 In this simulated annealing based approach, the cost function is defined according to the number of over-occupied resources.
 The simulated annealing approach can have long convergence time, especially for large dataflow graphs.
-Routing through register files and register allocation problems are further explored in [12], which extends the work in [32].
+Routing through register files and register allocation problems are further explored in [De Sutter et al. 2008], which extends the work in [Mei et al. 2003b].
 Register allocation is achieved by constraining the register usage during the simulated annealing place and route process.
-The imposed constraint is adopted from meeting graph [14] for solving loop cyclic register allocation in VLIW processors.
-Post routing, the registers are allocated by finding a Hamilton circuit in the meeting graph, which is solved as a traveling salesman problem [12].
+The imposed constraint is adopted from meeting graph [Eisenbeis et al. 1995] for solving loop cyclic register allocation in VLIW processors.
+In post routing phase, the registers are allocated by finding a Hamilton circuit in the meeting graph, which is solved as a traveling salesman problem [De Sutter et al. 2008].
 This technique is specially designed for CGRAs with rotating register files.
-[22] also follows the simulated annealing framework but aims at finding better cost functions for overused resources.
-SPR [16] is a mature CGRA mapping tool that successfully combines the VLIW style scheduler and FPGA placement and routing algorithms for CGRA application mapping.
+[Hatanaka and Bagherzadeh 2007] also follows the simulated annealing framework but aims at finding better cost functions for over-used resources.
+SPR [Friedman et al. 2009] is a mature CGRA mapping tool that successfully combines the VLIW style scheduler and FPGA placement and routing algorithms for CGRA application mapping.
 It consists of three individual steps namely scheduling, placement, and routing.
 The placement step of SPR also uses the simulated annealing approach.

-List scheduling has been adopted in [6, 5, 4], which analyzes priority assignment heuristics under different network traversal strategies and delay models.
+List scheduling has been adopted in [Bansal et al. 2003], which analyzes priority assignment heuristics under different network traversal strategies and delay models.
 The heuristics utilize the interconnect information to ensure that data dependent operations can be mapped spatially close to each other.
-[34] also gives priorities for operations and resources to obtain a quality schedule.
-The priorities are given respect to the importance factors of explicit routing from producer nodes to consumer nodes.
-This idea is further exploited in edge-centric modulo scheduling (EMS) [35], where it is pointed out that the primary objective should be routing efficiency rather than operation assignments.
+[Park et al. 2006] also gives priorities for operations and resources to obtain a quality schedule.
+The priorities are assigned according to the importance of routing from producer nodes to consumer nodes.
+This idea is further exploited in edge-centric modulo scheduling (EMS) [Park et al. 2008], where the primary objective is routing efficiency rather than operation assignments.
 The quality of a mapping using specific priorities highly depends on efficient heuristics for assigning these priority values to both operations and resources.
-The design of priority heuristics still remain challenging.

 There are various approaches to CGRA mapping using techniques from graph theory domain.
-[10] integrates subgraph isomorphism algorithm to generate candidate mapping between a DFG and the resource graph of a coarse-grained accelerator.
-The reconfigurability and additional routing features are not considered.
-SPKM [42, 43] adopts the split and push technique [13] for planar graph drawing and focuses on spatial mappings for CGRAs, where the reconfigurability is not supported.
+[Clark et al. 2006] integrates subgraph isomorphism algorithm to generate candidate mapping between a DFG and the resource graph of a coarse-grained accelerator.
+SPKM [Yoon et al. 2009] adopts the split and push technique [Di Battista et al. 1998] for planar graph drawing and focuses on spatial mappings for CGRAs.
 The mapping in SPKM starts from an initial drawing where all DFG nodes reside in the same group.
 One group represents a single functional unit.
 The group is then split into two and a set of nodes are pushed to the newly generated group.
 The split process continues till each group contains only one node, which represents a one-to-one mapping from DFG to the planar resource graph of CGRA.